emmanueltwumasi322/Data-Visualization-with-AWS-S3-and-Quicksight/README.md

 I created S3 bucket and uploaded dataset files such as "data_by_artist.csv". <br />

 <b>3.
 AWS QuickSight Configuration: </b>
-I signed up for AWS QuickSight on a free trail, chose my authentication preferences and granted QuickSight permission to access my S3 bucket for data ingestion. <br />
+I signed up for AWS QuickSight on a free trial, chose my authentication preferences and granted QuickSight permission to access my S3 bucket for data ingestion. <br />

 <b>4.
 Data Visualization in QuckSight: </b>
 I created a new dataset, connected it to the data stored in S3, and began building visualization.
 I also experimented with different chart types and filters to extract meaningful insights. <br />